kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 ### TensorFlow example

-If you installed Katib as part of Kubeflow, you can’t run experiments in Kubeflow namespace.
+If you installed Katib as part of Kubeflow, you can’t run experiments in the Kubeflow namespace.
 Run the following commands to launch an experiment using the Kubeflow's TensorFlow training job operator, TFJob:

 1. Download `tfjob-example.yaml`: